whitesource/whitesource-bamboo-agent/README.md

 * NOTE: Version 1.0.0 supports updating projects only, automatic creation of new ones is going to be delivered as a bug fix.
 Therefore you'll need to [manually create an _Empty_ project using the web UI](http://docs.whitesourcesoftware.com/display/serviceDocs/Manually+-+using+the+application) upfront at the moment.
+* BETA: Due to the aforementioned restriction this is considered a beta release still.

 ### Supported job types